gayanala/Group13/README.md

 together and solve problems.

-This site enables customer service representatives to livestream video to customers in need or to post videos regarding frequently asked questions -- there is no easier way to get information than to be told allowed.
+This site enables customer service representatives to livestream video to customers in need or to post videos regarding frequently asked questions -- there is no easier way to get information than to be told aloud.
 A phone call is impersonal and often involves robots and the iconic lady-computer voice. **We ditched all that.** We set out to put the personality back into customer service and there is no better way to do that than face-to-face.